 We present the syntax and proof theory of a logic of argumentation, LA.
 We also outline the development of a category theoretic semantics for LA.
 LA is the core of a proof theoretic model for reasoning under uncertainty.
 In this logic, propositions are labelled with a representation of the arguments which support their validity.
 Arguments may then be aggregated to collect more information about the potential validity of the propositions of interest.
 We make the notion of aggregation primitive to the logic, and then define strength mappings from sets of arguments to one of a number of possible dictionaries.
 This provides a uniform framework which incorporates a number of numerical and symbolic techniques for assigning subjective confidences to propositions on the basis of their supporting arguments.
 These aggregation techniques are also described, with examples

-Razavi A, Krause P, Moschoyiannis S (2010) Digital Ecosystems: challenges and proposed solutions, pp. 1003-1031 Information Science Reference - Imprint of: IGI Publishing
+Razavi A, Krause P, Moschoyiannis S (2010) Digital Ecosystems: challenges and proposed solutions, In: Antonopoulos N, Exarchakos G, Li M, Liotta A (eds.), Handbook of research on P2P and grid systems for service-oriented computing pp. 1003-1031 Information Science Reference - Imprint of: IGI Publishing

 Razavi AR, Moschoyiannis SK, Krause PJ (2008) A Scale-free Business Network for Digital Ecosystems, 2008 2ND IEEE INTERNATIONAL CONFERENCE ON DIGITAL ECOSYSTEMS AND TECHNOLOGIES pp. 196-201 IEEE